weygoldt/TeeGrid/examples/R4-sensors-logger/README.md

   SamplingRate: 48.0kHz
   NChannels:    16
   Gain:         0.0dB

-1 of 1 environmental sensor available, read every 10s:  # check whether the temperature sensor is detected water-temperature T_water (ºC):	 on DS18B20 device (ID: 28 43 AA 67 B2 23 06 10) at a resolution of 0.06ºC.
+1 of 1 environmental sensor available, read every 10s:  # check whether all sensors are detected water-temperature T_water (ºC):	 on DS18B20 device (ID: 28 43 AA 67 B2 23 06 10) at a resolution of 0.06ºC.

 Setup PCM186x 0 on TDM 0: configured for 4 channels  # make sure all 4 chips are detected and configured for 4 channels
 Setup PCM186x 1 on TDM 0: configured for 4 channels
 Setup PCM186x 2 on TDM 1: configured for 4 channels
 Setup PCM186x 3 on TDM 1: configured for 4 channels

-TDM settings:                                        # check the sampling rate
+TDM settings:                                        # check sampling rate and channels
   rate:       48.0kHz
   resolution: 32bits
   channels:   16